Boundary Effects on the Thermodynamics of Quantum Fields Near a Static Black Hole: Introduction

 \section{Introduction}

-The analysis of thermodynamic properties of a quantum field around a black hole is an important step towards a deeper understanding the quantum mechanical properties of black holes \cite{Hawking1, Hawking2, Beckenstein}.
-It is well known \cite{tHooft, Davies, Vega, Susskind, Kabat, Solodukhin, Barbon, Emperan, Alwis0, Alwis, Fursaev, Belgiorno} that the free energy and the entropy of a quantum field around a black hole are plagued by divergences caused by the presence of the horizon.
-Therefore one needs to devise regularization methods to tackle these so-called horizon divergences.
-One such regularization procedure is 't Hooft's brick wall method \cite{tHooft} which consists of confining the quantum field inside a spherical shell around a static black hole bounded by two Dirichlet walls, \textit{i.e.} two hypersurfaces where the quantum fields are subject to Dirichlet boundary conditions.
+The analysis of thermodynamic properties of a quantum field around a black hole is an essential step towards a deeper understanding of the quantum mechanical properties of black holes \cite{Hawking1, Hawking2, Bekenstein}.
+It is well known \cite{tHooft, Davies, Vega, Susskind, Kabat, Solodukhin, Barbon, Emperan, Alwis0, Alwis, Solodukhin1, Fursaev, Belgiorno} that the free energy and the entropy of a quantum field around a black hole are plagued by divergences caused by the presence of the horizon.
+Therefore, one needs to devise regularization methods to tackle these so-called horizon divergences.
+One such regularization procedure is 't Hooft's brick wall method \cite{tHooft} which consists of confining the quantum field inside a spherical shell $\mathcal{S}$ around a static black hole bounded by two Dirichlet walls, \textit{i.e.} two hypersurfaces where the quantum fields are subject to Dirichlet boundary conditions.
 The inner Dirichlet wall (the brick wall), situated just outside the black hole horizon, regulates the horizon divergence; and the outer wall provides an infrared cutoff.
-Our aim in this paper is to investigate the effects of the brick wall on the thermodynamics of both bosonic and fermionic fields in Schwarzschild, Reissner-Nordstr\"{o}m (RN), extreme RN, dilatonic and their near horizon geometries.
+Our aim in this paper is to investigate the effects of the brick wall on the thermodynamics of real scalar, complex scalar and Dirac fields in Schwarzschild, Reissner-Nordstr\"{o}m (RN), dilatonic, and approximate near-horizon metric backgrounds.
+We will derive a high-temperature expansion for the free energy and the entropy in aforementioned static black hole backgrounds in terms of appropriate heat kernel coefficients using the methods developed in \cite{Akant}.
+In our explicit calculations we will consider the first four orders of the expansion.

-Our main result is that at the Hawking temperature $T_{H}$ the contribution of the brick wall to the entropy is comparable to the bulk contribution.
-Here the distinction between bulk and boundary contributions stems from the heat kernel expansion for the Dirichlet problem; the boundary terms are those terms in the heat kernel expansion which have their origin in the Dirichlet boundary condition on the Laplacian.
-It is well known that the leading bulk contribution to the entropy is proportional to the area $A_{H}$ of the horizon \cite{tHooft, Vega, Susskind, Kabat, Solodukhin, Barbon, Emperan, Alwis0, Alwis, Fursaev, Belgiorno}.
-We will show that at the Hawking temperature the leading boundary effect is also proportional to $A_{H}$ and of the same order of magnitude as the leading bulk term.
-More precisely we will show that the entropy of the quantum field at $T_{H}$ is